MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/ocr.md

 |Y2|Yes|Numeric value||The end Y coordinate of the subregion relative to the specified image to scan for the supplied text|

 > [!NOTE]
-> Power Automate's regular expression engine is .NET.
+> - Power Automate's regular expression engine is .NET.
 You can find more information in [Regular Expression Language - Quick Reference](/dotnet/standard/base-types/regular-expression-language-quick-reference).
+> - The **OCR engine variable** option is planned for deprecation.

 ##### Variables Produced